o-murphy/py-ballisticcalc/docs/concepts/munition/ammo.md

     [`py_ballisticcalc.munition.Ammo`][py_ballisticcalc.munition.Ammo]<br>

-[Ammo][py_ballisticcalc.munition.Ammo] encapsulates projectile characteristics and muzzle velocity, including optional powder temperature sensitivity.
-Provide a [DragModel][py_ballisticcalc.drag_model.DragModel] (BC + table, or multi-BC) and optionally size/weight to enable spin-drift estimates.
+An [Ammo][py_ballisticcalc.munition.Ammo] instance describes all details of a projectile and cartridge that can affect a trajectory:

+- [Drag][py_ballisticcalc.drag_model.DragModel] curves, typically via Ballistic Coefficient referenced to a standard drag model.
+- Muzzle velocity, including (optionally) any variations in velocity caused by _powder temperature sensitivity_.
+- Size and weight, which determine spin drift and stability.

-## Ammo initialization
+## Example

-Import the necessary types to create an Ammo instance:
+Imports:
 ```python
 from py_ballisticcalc import Ammo, Unit, DragModel
 ```

-In this example, we use [Unit][py_ballisticcalc.unit.Unit] helpers to initialize [Ammo][py_ballisticcalc.munition.Ammo] fields with specific units.
-You can also pass raw floats; they’ll be coerced to [PreferredUnits][py_ballisticcalc.unit.PreferredUnits].
+Create an Ammo instance:
 ```python
 ammo = Ammo(
     dm=DragModel(